 During intense workouts, our bodies secrete cortisol.
 Cortisol is the stress hormone that causes tissue breakdown.
 Because of this, there are people who tell you to avoid fasted training.
 Now if the prospect of fasted training interests you, then don’t fret my friends.
 Here are a couple of ways that you can give fasted training a try, and avoid the dreaded tissue (muscle) breakdown

-HMB (short for beta – hydroxy beta – methylbutyrate and short for ß – hydroxy ß – methylbutyrate) is a metabolite of leucine (an amino acid).
-Most labels on bottles of HMB promote muscle growth, strength and recovery and there’s some research that backs it up.
-However, what remains constant is that HMB has powerful anti-catabolic properties that prevents muscle breakdown.
+HMB (short for beta – hydroxy beta – methylbutyrate and short for ß – hydroxy ß – methyl butyrate) is a metabolite of leucine (an amino acid).
+Most labels on bottles of HMB promote muscle growth, strength, and recovery and there’s some research that backs it up.
+However, what remains constant is that HMB has powerful anti-catabolic properties that prevent muscle breakdown.
 It is recommended that you take 1 to 3 grams of HMB daily to reap the full benefits.

 Branched Chain Amino Acids

-Branched Chain Amino Acids (more commonly referred to as BCAA) is another viable option for prevent muscle breakdown.
+Branched Chain Amino Acids (more commonly referred to as BCAA) is another viable option for preventing muscle breakdown.
 BCAA has been shown to induce muscle protein synthesis and deter muscle breakdown when ingested pre and post workout.
-BCAA also contain the amino acid leucine, which explains why it helps to prevent tissue damage as well.
-I’ve read about other people’s dosaging of BCAA and they vary, however, the majority seem to prefer taking 10 grams of BCAA before and after workout.
+BCAA also contains the amino acid leucine, which explains why it helps to prevent tissue damage as well.
+I’ve read about other people’s dosaging of BCAA.
+The majority seem to prefer taking 10 grams of BCAA before and after a workout.
 There are those who take 10 grams during the workout as well.
 Since most of us like to play “majority rules” as kids, I suggest following the 10 grams of BCAA.

-I have recently started doing fasted training again, and after stepping on the scale today, I’m quite pleased with the results so far.
-Sometimes, it’s not easy for me to go the full 12 hours or more of fasting after my last meal to fully reach that fasted state everyday, but thankfully I’ve done a pretty good job so far.
-After tweaking the schedule, I find myself taking HMB in the morning, going to the gym and train, then have my banana and protein shake on my way to work.
-At lunch, I have a small meal, and then do my fasted cardio session as soon as I get home 5 to 6 hours later.
-At first, my lifts at the gym suffered a bit, but I was able to bounce back quickly and somewhat stronger to boot.
-What was most shocking to me was that I was able to last longer during my cardio sessions in a fasted state.
-After seeing my results so far, I think it’s safe to say I’m into fasted training for the long haul.
+I decided to give fasted training a try.
+Sometimes, it’s not easy to go the full 12 hours or more of fasting after my last meal.
+But thankfully, I’ve done a pretty good job so far.
+I take HMB in the morning, go to the gym, then have my banana and protein shake.
+At lunch, I have a small meal and then do my fasted cardio session as soon as I get home 5 to 6 hours later.
+At first, my lifts at the gym suffered a bit, but I was able to bounce back quickly.
+The most shocking was me being able to last longer during my cardio sessions in a fasted state.
+After seeing my results so far, it’s safe to say I will continue fasted training.

 Have you tried fasted training before?
 What was your experience like?
 Did use HMB, BCAA or any other supplements?
 Tell me by dropping a comment below.